 While we chose to do easy snowshoe hikes, trips of a more challenging nature are plentiful along the parkway.
-For example, Helen Lake, Cirque Peak, and other day hikes beckon to adventurers wanting to navigate through moderate-advanced terrain.
-Backcountry knowledge along with avalanche safety training are both necessary on these routes.
+For example, Helen Lake, Cirque Peak, and other day hikes beckon adventurers wanting to navigate through moderate-advanced terrain.
+Backcountry knowledge, along with avalanche safety training, are both necessary on these routes.

 When driving the Icefields Parkway for your weekend snowshoe adventure, keep these facts in mind: